Who are dream chasers?

 There is so much more than that!

-If you are a dream chaser, these truths should always be on your mind.
+If you are a dream chaser, read these seven truths and keep them at the forefront of your mind.

-Failure is part of life for the dream chaser
+#1.
+Failure is part of life for dream chasers

 For all the meticulous planning we do, there is no plan in place to deal with failure.